 6.Developing support network when relatives are not available and patient needs and wants that support;

 7.Linkages and referrals with community and other health care facilities or agencies that shall include a mechanism for recording, transmitting, and receiving information essential to the continuity of patient/family care.
-Such information must contain no less than the following:
+Such information must contain no less than:

-d.Special services such as physical therapy, occupational therapy, speech therapy and such other;
+d.Special services such as physical therapy, occupational therapy, speech therapy and similar services,

-9.Reports of patient's condition and transmission thereof to patients' physician; and
+9.Reports of patient's condition and transmission thereof to the patient’s physician, and

 11.5.2Organization of Services